lareponse/badhat/add/doc/errors.md

 undefined_function();
 ```

-If an error is fatal and headers are not yet sent, BADDAD will respond with:
+If an error is fatal and headers are not yet sent, BADHAT will respond with:

 ```
 500 FATAL <id>: <message>